xy7313/xy7313.github.io/_posts/2017-03-30-Core-Java-Interview-Questions-And-Answers.md

   Video streaming meets with TCP in their nature.
 First, video streaming adopts pre-fetching and buffering to achieve smooth play-out.
 TCP provides such (network) buffer, as well as the reliable transmission guarantee for no loss of frame (a frame could still miss the play-out deadline and discarded, however).
 Second, TCP's bandwidth probing and congestion control will attempt to use all of the available bandwidth between server and client, fetching content as quick as possible while being friendly to other (TCP) traffic on the same links.
 However, live streaming opts in UDP, because little pre-fetching can be done and buffering will add delay to the video play-out.
 Since UDP serves only the most basic transport layer functionality, it is used jointly with other application layer protocols such as RTSP  to do video streaming.
 Firewalls (from enterprise, ISPs) dislike these protocols, making video traffic difficult to traverse through or being throttled.
-In order to deliver videos, platforms adopt/rent Content Delievery Networks (CDN).
+In order to deliver videos, platforms adopt/rent Content Delivery Networks (CDN).
 Most of the CDN servers (e.g. Akamai's) are configured to support web services as their primary course.
 Thus, streaming video over HTTP works out the box without setting up dedicated servers, and most of the firewalls won't block HTTP traffic.
 In fact, Dynamic Adaptive Streaming over HTTP (DASH) has become a common practice.
 Although in theory HTTP can be encapsulated other protocols, they still need to provide reliable transfer, which again precludes UDP.
 Notably, for companies such as Google and Netflix, they build their own CDN.

   Drawbacks of using TCP for live video:
   1. Typically live video-streaming appliances are not designed with TCP streaming in mind.
 If you use TCP, the OS must buffer the unacknowledged segments for every client.
 This is undesirable, particularly in the case of live events; presumably your list of simultaneous clients is long due to the singularity of the event.
 Pre-recorded video-casts typically don't have as much of a problem with this because viewers stagger their replay activity; therefore TCP is more appropriate for replaying a video-on-demand.
   2. IP multicast significantly reduces video bandwidth requirements for large audiences; TCP prevents the use of IP multicast, but UDP is well-suited for IP multicast.
   3. Live video is normally a constant-bandwidth stream recorded off a camera; pre-recorded video streams come off a disk.
 The loss-backoff dynamics of TCP make it harder to serve live video when the source streams are at a constant bandwidth (as would happen for a live-event).
 If you buffer to disk off a camera, be sure you have enough buffer for unpredictable network events and variable TCP send/backoff rates.
-Note that if TCP loses too many packets, the connection dies; thus, UDP gives you much more control for this application since UDP doesn't care about networkt transport layer drops.
+Note that if TCP loses too many packets, the connection dies; thus, UDP gives you much more control for this application since UDP doesn't care about network transport layer drops.
 FYI, please don't use the word "packages" when describing networks.
 Networks send "packets".

 ###### 4.2 What happens after you typed a URL in your browser and pressed return key?